readysetmark/WealthPulse/Readme.md

 - [ ] Transform post-processing to a pipeline that deals with one transaction at a time (completely), or does things in parallel
 - [ ] Improve error reporting during parsing and balance checking

+Symbol Price
+- [ ] Hard-coded line number to -1 -- feels like a hack

 Balance Report
 - [ ] Can I improve the entry filtering code?
 - [x] Can I get rid of the list comprehension?